 In the ordinary course of our business, we use recourse debt through several different types of borrowing facilities and use cash borrowings under these facilities to, among other things, fund the acquisition of residential loans (including those we acquire and originate in anticipation of securitization), finance investments in securities and other investments, and otherwise fund our business and operations.

-At December 31, 2016, we had four short-term residential loan warehouse facilities with a total outstanding debt balance of \$486 million (secured by residential loans with an aggregate fair value of \$534 million) and a total uncommitted borrowing limit of \$1.33 billion.
-In addition, at December 31, 2016, we had an aggregate outstanding short-term debt balance of \$306 million under seven securities repurchase facilities, which were secured by securities with a fair market value of \$363 million.
-We also had a secured line of credit with no outstanding debt balance and a total borrowing limit of \$10 million (secured by securities with a fair market value in excess of \$8 million) at December 31, 2016.
-During 2016, the highest balance of our short-term debt outstanding was \$1.87 billion.
+At December 31, 2017, we had four short-term residential loan warehouse facilities with a total outstanding debt balance of \$1.04 billion (secured by residential loans with an aggregate fair value of \$1.15 billion) and a total uncommitted borrowing limit of \$1.58 billion.
+In addition, at December 31, 2017, we had an aggregate outstanding short-term debt balance of \$649 million under nine securities repurchase facilities, which were secured by securities with a fair market value of \$788 million.
+We also had a secured line of credit with no outstanding debt balance and a total borrowing limit of \$10 million (secured by securities with a fair market value of \$5 million) at December 31, 2017.